Best alternatives to a 401(k)

 Vesting requirements differ based on the plan an employer sponsors – vesting can be immediate or take some number of years to achieve.
 Vesting refers to ownership, so once you are 100 percent vested in your employers’ contributions, they are yours.
 Before that, if you leave employment, you will forfeit any non-vested employer contributions.

-For 2021, employees can defer up to $19,500 into a 401(k); employees age 50 and older can contribute an additional $6,500.
+For 2022, employees can defer up to $20,500 into a 401(k); employees aged 50 and older can contribute an additional $6,500.
 Employees can manage their investment options or the plan will invest the employees’ funds in balanced portfolios designed to correspond to the employees’ expected date of retirement.

 Most plans charge the employee for management fees that come out of the employees’ account balances, so employees should familiarize themselves with their plans’ investment choices and investment fees.
 Depending upon their plan, employees may have the option of deferring contributions as either pre-tax or post-tax (Roth).